 4. Three Months Before You Turn 62 - You Can Take Early Social Security Benefits

 This is the earliest many people can apply to begin receiving Social Security benefits.
-However, it's important to note that the earlier you opt to get benefits, the smaller those benefits be.
+However, it's important to note that the earlier you opt to get benefits, the smaller those benefits will be.
 According to the Social Security administration, at age 62, you only get 70% of the monthly benefit you would get if you waited until 67.
 Spousal benefits may also be lower.

 5. Three Months Before You Turn 65 - You Can Apply for Medicare

 Remember, Medicare has four parts: Part A (which covers hospital stays), Part B (which covers doctor visits and other medical services), Part C (also called Medicare Advantage; it pays for stuff that Parts A and B don't cover), and Part D (for prescriptions).